Exonate plans to initiate phase 2b CLEAR-DE trial for EXN407 topical formulation for NPDR

 The Clinical Evaluation of a New Drop for Alleviating Retinopathy in Diabetic Eye Disease (CLEAR-DE) trial will evaluate the clinical efficacy, optimal dosing, and safety profile of EXN407 in patients with NPDR.
 Image credit: AdobeStock/Kwangmoozaa

-The phase 2b study follows the company’s phase 1b/2a study from March 2024, which resulted in EXN407 meeting its primary safety and tolerability end points, with no drug-related serious adverse events and high patient compliance.
+The phase 2b study follows the company’s phase 1b/2a study from March 2024, which resulted in EXN407 meeting its primary safety and tolerability end points, with no drug-related serious adverse events and high patient adherence.
 “Importantly, exploratory efficacy signals showed a reduction in vascular leakage, a key pathological driver in diabetic retinopathy,” the release stated.
-Now, the phase 2b trial is planned to begin in early 2026, with 140 patients currently enrolled across several sites in Australia, China, and countries in the Middle East.1
+The phase 2b trial is planned to begin in early 2026, with 140 patients currently enrolled across several sites in Australia, China, and countries in the Middle East.1

-EXN407 is a first-in-class topical formulation of a selective SRPK1 inhibitor, providing a minimally invasive approach that has the potential to become the first effective eye drop therapy for NPDR and DME.
-The formulation works by selectively inhibiting the pro-angiogenic isoforms that drive disease progression and cause abnormal and leaky blood vessel formation in the retina.
-EXN407 is designed to modulate expression of vascular endothelial growth factor via alternative mRNA splicing, according to the company.1
+EXN407 is a first-in-class topical formulation of a selective SRPK1 inhibitor, providing a minimally invasive approach that can potentially become the first effective eye drop therapy for NPDR and DME.
+The formulation works by selectively inhibiting the proangiogenic isoforms that drive disease progression and cause abnormal and leaky blood vessel formation in the retina.
+EXN407 is designed to modulate the expression of vascular endothelial growth factor via alternative mRNA splicing, according to the company.1

-“[EXN407] has the potential to become the patients treatment of choice in an area of high medical unmet need,” the company stated.2
+“[EXN407] has the potential to become the patient's treatment of choice in an area of high medical unmet need,” the company stated.2

 References: